Why community engagement?

 WRIT:2100Writing and Community Outreach3

-2. Select the appropriate semester from the Session menu.
+2. Select a term from the Session menu.

-3. Under Course Categories, select Community Engaged Course (CEC) from the menu.
+3. Select Community Engaged Course under the Course Categories menu.

 Who can help me?